zont/ldapjs-client/README.md

 filter | String | A string version of an LDAP filter.
 Defaults to (objectclass=*) attributes | Array of String | attributes to select and return.
 Defaults to the empty set, which means all attributes sizeLimit | Number | the maximum number of entries to return.
-Defaults to 0 (unlimited) timeLimit | Number | the maximum amount of time the server should take in responding, in seconds.
+Defaults to 0 (unlimited) pageSize | Number | Page size for paged search.
+If this attribute is set, search results are retrieved in pages.
+ActiveDirectory has a default limit of 1000 returned entries.
+If a larger number of results is expected, this attribute should be set timeLimit | Number | the maximum amount of time the server should take in responding, in seconds.
 Defaults to 10.
 Lots of servers will ignore this typesOnly | Boolean | on whether you want the server to only return the names of the attributes, and not their values.
 Borderline useless.
 Defaults to false cookie | string | For handling paged results, set an empty string initally